tabletcorry/recipes/deserts/blended_shake.md

 * 1/2 Graham cracker
 * 1/4-1/2 T caramel

+### Notes
+* More sugar/sweetener is the most likely need.
+Depends on Apple sauce sweetness
+* Alternate blends (not "Apple Pie") may still need the graham cracker as a thickener

 Blend all ingredients, except the ice.

 Crush the ice, then blend it in.